Mexican 50 Pesos Gold Coins

 However, between 1949 and 1972, nearly four million pieces were struck, most likely dated 1947.
 These are referred to as restrikes; the earlier 50 Pesos carry small premiums over the restrikes The 1921 and the 1931 coins, on the other hand, can carry large premiums.
 The reverse depicts the Mexican Coat of Arms, which is an eagle perched on a cactus with a serpent in its beak.

 The photo is of a “mint condition” 50 Pesos.
 50 Pesos do not have the beautiful finish exhibited by the coin in the photo.
-For a photo of a “standard grade” 50 Pesos, click here.
 Interestingly, while the mint condition coin photo shows the coin flawless, the photo of a “normal” 50 Pesos exaggerates scratches and bag marks.

 When Americans regained the right to own gold bullion on December 31, 1974, Mexican 50 Peso gold coins quickly became one of the gold bullion industry’s standard bearers, along with the Austrian 100 Corona.
-Because CMIGS is located in Phoenix, Arizona, we saw a lot of trading in 50 Pesos.
-Despite being headquartered in Phoenix, Arizona, and being close to the Mexican border, nowadays we do not see much trading in 50 Pesos.
+Because CMIGS is located in Phoenix, Arizona, we often see a lot of 50 Pesos.

 The tremendous success of Krugerrands in the early 1970s drove the 50 Pesos and the Austrian 100 Coronas into obscurity, where they have remained.
-Because they are not well known coins, Mexican 50 Pesos and the Austrian 100 Coronas sell at low premiums compared with Gold Eagles and Krugerrands.
-During the 2008-2009 World Financial Crisis, new Mexican 50 Peso gold coins were minted and shipped to the United States to help meet the tremendous demand for gold because of the Crisis.
+Because they are not well known coins, Mexican 50 Pesos and the Austrian 100 Coronas sell at lower premiums that do Gold Eagles and Krugerrands.
+During the 2008-2009 World Financial Crisis, new Mexican 50 Peso gold coins were minted and shipped to the United States to help meet the tremendous demand for gold.

 Low Premium Gold Bullion Coins

-Mexican Gold Coin 50 Pesos and Austrian 100 Corona gold coins are ideal for gold buyers who want low premium gold coins, coins that have small markups over spot.
+Mexican Gold 50 Pesos and Austrian 100 Coronas are ideal for gold buyers who want low premium gold coins, coins that have small markups over spot.
 Generally, Austrian 100 Corona gold coins are more readily available than are Mexican 50 Pesos.

 Because these two coins are no longer promoted, they carry lower premiums than the more popular bullion coins, such as American Gold Eagles and South African Krugerrands.